bimdata/documentation-old/doc_sphinx/viewer/parameters.rst

 .. js:method:: BIMDataViewer.getElementsInfo(ifcId)

-Get an element/collection of elements of your model and their informations
+Get an element/collection of elements of your model and their information

     :param integer ifcId:
     :returns object elements: *Object(s)*: { [id: string]: any }